Frequently Asked Questions (FAQ)

 - Osteoporosis Rehabilitation and Prevention - Some practitioners specialize in the evaluation and treatment of osteoporosis patients.
 Working in concert with your medical doctor, the therapist will often design a specialized weight-bearing and resistance training program for those with this silent disease.

 For many patients, one of the primary objectives is pain relief.
-This is frequently accomplished with hands-on techniques, modalities such as ultrasound, and/or cold therapy.
+This is frequently accomplished with hands-on techniques and education in strategies to decrease pain during your daily activities.
 Movement often provides pain relief as well.
 Your physical therapist will provide you with the appropriate exercises not only for pain relief but to recover range of motion, strength, and endurance.
+If indicated, modalities such as traction, heat, and/or cold therapy may be added to assist with pain relief.

 First, we perform a comprehensive evaluation of your problem.
 Next, we use the best available research and clinical expertise to determine the combination of treatment techniques that we expect to give you the best possible results.
 Most importantly, we continually re-evaluate the effectiveness of our treatment plan and modify our approach as needed.
 In summary, it is not true that either more or less is always better, but important that the appropriate dose of the appropriate techniques are chosen for each individual case.
 Below are some of the treatments we use at our office: